CPRO-Session1/FinalProject/README.md

 # Final Project

 It’s a text adventure game.
+You play as a rap god trying to collect his rap lyric notes.
+You win when you rap by yourself in a shack.
 I picked a text adventure game to do because it seemed accomplishable and I like playing games.

 ## Compliation